ajoherron/ajoherron.github.io/_pages/markdown.md

 Amateur Chef
 ======
 I'm a big fan of cooking, eating, and anything food related!
 I try to explore new recipes and restaurants often, and I think there are few better things than a good meal with good company.
 I think Tina Fey / Liz Lemon said it best: "I believe that all anyone really wants in this life is to sit in peace and eat a sandwich."
+Here's some duck breasts I made this past holiday season.

 <img src="{{ "/images/duck_breast.jpeg" | relative_url }}" alt="Christmas Duck Breast" width="300" height="300" class="centered-image">